-As the Animal Welfare Board of India's recent inspection reveals, animals used in Indian circuses are subjected to chronic confinement, physical abuse, and psychological torment.
-Whips and other weapons, including ankuses –heavy, sharp steel-tipped rods – are used to inflict pain on animals and beat them into submission.
+As inspections authorised by the Animal Welfare Board of India have revealed, animals used in circuses throughout the country are subjected to chronic confinement, physical abuse, and psychological torment.
+Whips and other weapons are used to inflict pain on them and beat them into submission.
 Animals perform frightening, confusing tricks, such as jumping through rings of fire, not because they want to but out of fear of violent punishment.

-While Bolivia, Bosnia and Herzegovina, Cyprus, and Greece have outlawed the use of all animals in circuses, the Indian government has so far banned only the use of bears, monkeys, tigers, panthers, and lions in performances.
+While Bolivia, Bosnia and Herzegovina, Cyprus, Greece, Guatemala, Italy, and Malta have outlawed the use of animals in circuses, the Indian government has so far banned only the use of bears, monkeys, tigers, panthers, lions, and bulls in performances.
 Let officials know that other species are suffering, too.

 What You Can Do